colmcallan/milestoneproject4/README.md

 ## Overview

-- Bugs No More is a Bug and Feature Ticket Creation site where users can create tickets which can then be voted on to increase the tickets rank to be worked on by the in-house developers.
+- Bugs No More is a Bug and  Ticket Creation site where users can create tickets which can then be voted on to increase the tickets rank to be worked on by the in-house developers.
 - The main development features included the login system, bug feed and ticket creation editing and commenting on those tickets.
 - The login system uses django AllAuth and allows users to sign up and in with a username and email address.
 - The ticket/bugs section makes good use of pagination rendering to enhance to user experience.